agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 myQueue.peek();
 ```

-We want to add our wait list, again similar to what we did with Stacks, we're
+We want to add our waitlist, again similar to what we did with Stacks, we're
 going to create a `newNode`, and we're going to instantiate this `new
 Node(value)` with a value, remember we have the class `Node` here; and this
 value's going to get added to a node that has `this.value` and `this.next`.